etizel/etizel/README.md

 ### Francisco Etizel
 Front-end Developer and UI Designer.

-I have a strong passion for crafting exceptional web experiences that leave a lasting impression on users.
-Drawing from my extensive experience working on projects of all scopes and sizes, I am constantly seeking out new challenges and learning opportunities.
+I love creating great web experiences that impress users.
+With vast experience in projects of all sizes, I am always seeking new challenges and learning opportunities

 ### contact link :